mcastillof/BooksByMail/README.md

 ## How to send books to your device?
 * Use Calibre feature to send books over mail or just send you an email using your email client.
 There is no need for a subject or a body.
 Just attach your ebook.
 The filename of the ebook must be a valid FAT32 filename, so avoid strange symbols.
-* in your Kindle, open KUAL,
+* It will take a little time to fetch the emails and unpack the attachments.
+Afterwards books will end up in your documents folder.

 ## Restrictions
 * Only IMAP servers are supported, so, don't try POP servers.